rjseymour66/learn-web-dev/README.md

 Create a column layout.
 Use one of the following to create this layout:
 - `column-count`: Tells the browser how many columns you want to have
 - `column-width`: Tells the browser to fill the container with as many columns of at least that width.

+# Floats

+Created to allow web devs to implement simple layouts involving an image floating inside a column of text.
+Since flex and grid came out, this is regarded as a legacy technique.

+When you add `float: left | right | both` to something, then you are taking it out of the normal layout flow.
+Make sure to add `margin: Xpx` so that there are is space between the floating object and the text.

+`clear: left | right` keeps an element from coming up on the floated object.
+You can also use `overflow: auto`.

+### Best practice for cleared

+`display: flow-root` instead of `overflow: auto`.